 When I finally got a chance to review it, I was stunned.
 Disagreement is part of the scholarly and legal process.
 But this was more than disagreement: The section of the brief directed at me had a “shyster” quality that rendered it out of place for a legal scholar and, indeed, for any brief submitted to a federal court.

 The brief repeatedly misrepresented my positions—and on one occasion, the position of Justice Thomas.
 It threw unfair imputations on a careful, objective—and, I believe, accurate—examination of how the Constitution’s ratifiers understood the Indian Commerce Clause.
-And it wrenched quotations out of context to make them appear to say things they did not.
+It wrenched quotations out of context to make them appear to say things they did not.
+And it contradicted statements Ablavsky himself had made in his 2015 article.

 I am currently involved in a larger Indian Commerce Clause project to be published later this year.
 A complete response will have to wait for that event.
 In the meantime, I offer the following as a partial one.